 Hey there!
 I am Justin, from Belgium.
-I am a fourth year (senior) student at the
+I am a fifth year student at the

 University of Edinburgh (UoE) in Scotland dual majoring in

-I am growing my SaaS platform for notaries in Belgium.
+I built a SaaS platform for notaries in Belgium.
 Check out

 Easyscale.be if you are not afraid of landing pages written